Thinklab-SJTU/Awesome-LLM4EDA/README.md

 11. A Deep Learning Framework for Verilog Autocompletion Towards Design and Verification Automation
 12. SpecLLM: Exploring Generation and Review of VLSI Design Specification with Large Language Model
 13. AssertLLM: Generating and Evaluating Hardware Verification Assertions from Design Specifications via Multi-LLMs
+14. Self-HWDebug: Automation of LLM Self-Instructing for Hardware Security Verification

 ## Large Circuit Models (LCMs)